 Students on programmes of 12 months or less

-- If you commenced your studies in 2020 or 2021 and are currently studying remotely because of COVID-19, but have a current visa for studies and previously entered the UK, then you need to enter the UK before the end date of your current Student /Tier 4 visa
+- If you started your studies in 2020 or 2021 and studied remotely because of COVID-19, but have a current visa for studies and previously entered the UK, then you need to enter the UK before the end date of your current Student/Tier 4 visa.

-- If you started a course of 12 months or less in Autumn 2021 or Spring 2022 via remote learning from outside the UK, whilst holding a Student visa. you must enter the UK no later than 30 June 2022 and complete that course of study in the UK whilst holding a Student visa, to be eligible for the Graduate Route.
+- If you started a course of 12 months or less in Autumn 2021 or Spring 2022 via remote learning from outside the UK, while holding a Student visa, you must have entered the UK no later than 30 June 2022 and complete that course of study in the UK whilst holding a Student visa, to be eligible for the Graduate route.

 Students on programmes of more than 12 months (including 1 year Master's)